Dreaming381/Latios-Framework-Documentation/Contributing.md

 contribute to an open source project the way programmers do.
 Keep reading to get some ideas.

-## Consider Free Parking

-[Free Parking](https://github.com/Dreaming381/Free-Parking) is an open project designed as an experimental playground for framework developers, users, teachers, learners, experimenters, prototypers, tech demoers, open-source enthusiasts, and much more!
-There, you’ll be able to collaborate quickly with other developers to help land the features you desire as fast as possible.

-However, if you’d prefer to work in your own projects, please continue reading this guide.

 ## Picking a Feature

 If you are just looking to contribute some bug fixes, skip this step.